Skip to content

 Rezi

-Rezi is a code-first terminal UI framework for Node.js.
-Build rich, interactive terminal applications with a declarative widget API, automatic focus management, and native rendering performance.
+Rezi is a code-first terminal UI framework for Node.js and Bun.
+Build interactive terminal applications with a declarative widget API, automatic focus management, and native-backed rendering through the Zireael C engine.

 initialState: { count: 0 },